Tuteja-Lab/gen349_week_14_15/lecture/Week15_lecture.md

 ### Loading the BEDtools module
 - First, enter the command `module load bedtools2` (this command evokes the program `bedtools2` that has been installed on our cluster.
 Not all programs are pre-installed like this, but most of the popular ones are).
 - **Every time you log in to NOVA, you need to load the module again.**
-- Let us know when you are able to finish `module load bedtools2`.
+- Let us know when you complete the `module load bedtools2` command.

 - Make sure you are in the directory `lecture`.
-Check where you are by doing `pwd`.
+Check where you are with `pwd`.
-- If you are not in the `lecture` directory, do `cd /work/classtmp/GEN349_S2024/<your-net-id>/gen349_week_14_15/lecture/`.
+- If you are not in the `lecture` directory, use the command `cd /work/classtmp/GEN349_S2024/<your-net-id>/gen349_week_14_15/lecture/`.
 	- Make sure to change `<your-net-id>` to YOUR NetID!

 ### `bedtools intersect`